 Cover Your Air Conditioner During Summer

-A lightweight mesh cover during the summer allows your air conditioner to run smoothly while keeping grass clippings and branches out.
+A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and branches out.

 Related: How Do I Know if My Air Conditioner is Running Properly?